Skip to main content

 Depending on usage and tier level, certain spatial limitations may be placed on users and reflected within their API request output.
 These limitations are listed among the features for Open Access and Commercial tiers.

-For example, an API user with access only to observations within Germany querying the Latest Service for Global METAR stations would receive all the stations with the countries borders, but not observations in France or any other European country.
+For example, an API user with access only to observations within Germany querying the Latest Service for Global METAR stations will not receive observations from any other European country outside Germany.

 Historical Data Access